plone/volto/docs/source/upgrade-guide/index.md

 yarn
 ```

-Verify that your project works well, by running the dev server.
+Verify that your project works well by running the development server.

 ```shell
 yarn start